Former Boston College student charged in boyfriend's suicide

 "We have, quite frankly, the opposite of that," Rollins said of the circumstances surrounding Urtula's death.
 "We have a barrage, a complete and utter attack on this man's very will and conscious and psyche by an individual to the tune of 40,000 text messages in the two months leading up."

-Prosecutors added that You told Urtula to kill himself hundreds of times, and that she tracked him via his cellphone to the parking garage where he took his own life.
+Prosecutors added that You told Urtula to kill himself hundreds of times, and that she tracked him through his cellphone to the parking garage where he would take his own life.

 "You was aware of his location and was present on the roof of the parking structure at the time that he did jump," Suffolk County Assistant District Attorney Caitlin Grasso said.